Who we are and what we do

 Social & Life Skills

 At Farringdon, we consider unstructured times of day to be important learning opportunities for our students with AS.
 As well as providing a safe haven, we also operate an activity choice system staffed by AS trained TAs.
 In order to foster long term success and future development, the social curriculum is as important for our students as their academic curriculum.
 We allow for both planned and impromptu opportunities for this type of learning.
 This may include explicit sessions of PHSE, educational trips and visits to the local community, lunchtime activities and provision breakfast club.
 There are also special events which have been catered for and served by the students and have included parental coffee mornings, and buffet lunches for interviewees.
 We have strong links with the local fire service and local community police and have held events both at the fire station and within the provision.
 Emotional understanding is addressed through various means, such as quiet room, sensory room, sensory diets, social stories, drawing out feelings, comic strip, barometers.
-Each student has a personalised sensory profile and positive handling plan in place.
+Each student has a positive handling plan in place.

 All parents are made welcome within the provision and are able to make contact through the medium which is most suitable to them, whether it be phone, email or home/school diaries.
 We are in contact on at least a weekly basis, although if necessary this can be as often as daily.